 4. Using too many filler words.

 Imagine that there is a professional medical fact-checker taking every single one of your classes.

 6. Teaching a script instead of teaching from a true understanding.

 We’re all going to parrot our teachers from time to time.
 We’re social creatures and our teacher’s tone and mannerisms will influence us.
 But, it’s important to let your teaching actually come from the experience of your own body.

 7. Trying to teach everyone everything about every pose in every class.

 No, you don’t need to do this.
 Pick a couple of focal points and stick to them.
 Repeat them.
 This is how people actually learn.

-For more details or to sign up for Module I: Creating Space and Freedom in the Hips + Legs, click here.
+For more details and to join the waitlist for Module I: Creating Space and Freedom in the Hips + Legs, click here.